dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 ## Entity Framework Core topics

-Use async with Entity Framework Core (for instance FindAsync or FirstOrDefaultAsync)
+Use async with Entity Framework Core (for instance FindAsync or FirstOrDefaultAsync) if possible.
+Only due to the tutorial purposes, async programming is not present everywhere.

 - Adding tags by "TagWith()" is a good practice for log clarity (see Address service, GetById method)

+- Use CancelationToken in async methods like "ToListAsync".
+This will result in stopping the query also on the database side, not only for the client.
+This is very important

 - BulkUpdates and BulkDelets with "linq2db.EntityFrameworkCore" namespace were used to improve performance.
 The example usage was presented in OrderService, BulkUpdate action.